How to fix a disabled iPad

 For iPads with a Home button:

-1. Make sure your iPad is not connected to a computer.
+- Turn off your iPad and make sure it is not connected to the computer.

 2. Restore your device